|

 The Process Office will not review or consider the merits of cases, it is simply a process facility for despatching Notices and collecting fines.

-It should be stressed that remorse, previous good record and a promise not re–offend are not "special reasons", which has a precise legal criteria for exceptional circumstances arising at the time of the offence.
+It should be stressed that remorse, previous good record and a promise not to re–offend are not "special reasons", which has a precise legal criteria for exceptional circumstances arising at the time of the offence.

 The offer is as it says, a "fixed penalty" and the punishment is fixed for the offence, not for the driver.